-The Universal Social Charge (USC) is a levy payable on gross income, including notional pay, before any relief for any capital allowances, losses or pension contributions.
+The Universal Social Charge (USC) is a levy payable on gross income (including notional pay) before any relief for any capital allowances, losses or pension contributions.
 The USC is essentially another form of income tax and is usually regarded as an admissible tax for the purposes of Ireland’s Double Taxation Agreements.

 PRSI contribution, Universal Social Charge

 |If income is EUR386 p/w or less

 |Employee (2) (class A1)

 |EUR 0 to EUR 12,012 (2)

 |Universal Social Charge

 |Universal Social Charge

 *The above table serves as a broad guideline.
-Actual rates charged will differ.
+Actual rates charged by GoGlobal will differ.

-2. Individuals with income up to EUR 13,000 are not subject to the Universal Social Charge.
+- Individuals with income up to EUR 13,000 are not subject to the Universal Social Charge.

 Timesheets & Record Keeping

-- An extra day of annual leave.
+- An extra day of annual leave

-- An extra day’s pay.
+- An extra day’s pay

 Maternity & Parental Leave

-Maternity leave – Employees that become pregnant are entitled to take maternity leave.
+- Employees that become pregnant are entitled to take maternity leave.
 The entitlement to a basic period of maternity leave from employment extends to all female employees in Ireland (including casual workers), regardless of how long they have been working for the organization or the number of hours worked per week.
 In general, employees are entitled to 26 weeks’ maternity leave.
-Employees with sufficient social insurance (PRSI) contributions are entitled to paid Maternity Benefit at €245 per week.
-Mothers are entitled to a further 16 weeks additional maternity leave which begins immediately after the end of maternity leave; however, this is not covered by Maternity Benefit.
+2 weeks’ maternity leave must be taken before the baby is due, and at least 4 weeks after the baby is born.

 - Carer’s leave can be taken for a minimum of 13 weeks and up to a maximum of 104 weeks for each person in the employer’s care.
 If the employee asks to take less than 13 weeks’ carer’s leave, the employer may refuse the request or may be open to agree to arrangements.
-Employee and employer must agree a plan in writing, clearly stating the date when the employee will start the leave and when they will return to work.
+The employee and the employer must agree to a plan in writing, clearly stating the date when the employee will start the leave and when they will return to work.
 The employee will need to contact the PRSI records section in the DEASP to ensure their social insurance record is kept up during this leave.

 - The employee is entitled to annual leave and public holidays for the first 13 weeks of carer’s leave.

 - Carer’s leave from employment is unpaid but the employee’s job will be kept open for when they return.
-As the employer does not pay while the employee is on carer’s leave, if the employee has enough Pay Related Social Insurance (PRSI) contributions, they can apply for ‘Carer’s Benefit’.
+As the employer does not pay while the employee is on carer’s leave, if the employee has enough Pay Related Social Insurance (PRSI) contributions, they can apply for ‘Carer’s Benefit.’
 If the employee does not have enough PRSI contributions, they can apply for a means-tested ‘Carer’s Allowance’.